pslucas0212/RHEL-EUS/README.md

 Release set to: 9.0
 ```

-Setting the release will limit EUS errata through the minor release for which EUS is enabled.
+Setting the release will limit EUS errata to through the minor release for which EUS is enabled.

+### Summary
+Red Hat provides you with a variety support options for your Red Hat Enterprise Linux instance so you can choose the support options that best suite your particular business needs.
+Extended Up

 ## Appendix